apsdehal/Limelight/README.md

 - Use `jekyll serve` to run the site live.
 - You can use `source watch.sh` to watch changes over screen.scss in case you plan to change default css
 - Add your own avatar and welcome picture in `assets/img/` with names `avatar.jpeg` and `welcome.jpeg`
+- To use welcome image, uncomment line 415 in `assets/css/style.scss`

 ##Creating Posts